Curved Page Divider

 The Importance of Removing Metadata From Photos

-And it's worth remembering how much information is hidden within photos shared online...things like location details.
-Sometimes, pictures you upload can reveal where you live, go to school, or frequently visit.
+It's worth remembering how much information is hidden in photos shared online, such as location details.
+Sometimes, the pictures you upload can reveal where you live, where you go to school, or where you frequently visit.

-Turning off location tracking and getting rid of that hidden information (metadata) before you post photos online is a simple way to safeguard your privacy.
-Even a simple picture that’s publicly available can give strangers information they shouldn't have.
+Turning off location tracking and removing that hidden information (metadata) before you post photos online is a simple way to safeguard your privacy.
+Even a simple publicly available picture can reveal information strangers shouldn't have.
+The Federal Trade Commission (FTC) online privacy resources also explain how sharing personal information, photos, and location details online can create privacy and safety risks for children.

 Open Conversations Build Trust